fergal92/pp4-diy-blog/README.md

 The application has been deployed using Heroku by following these steps:

-1. Create the requirements.txt file and run: pip3 freeze > requirements.txt in the console.
+1. Create the requirements.txt file and run: pip3 freeze > requirements.txt in the console for local deployment.
+Create env.py file with your own details
 2. Commit changes and push them to GitHub.
 3. Go to the Heroku's website.
 4. From the Heroku dashboard, click on "Create new app".
 New App